eslint/eslint/docs/src/rules/no-implicit-coercion.md

 ## When Not To Use It

 If you don't want to be notified about shorter notations for the type conversion, you can safely disable this rule.

-## Version

-This rule was introduced in ESLint 1.0.0-rc-2.